-The Company manages exposures that arise from foreign currency transactions, by matching receipts and payments in the same currency, and actively managing the residual net position.
+The Company manages exposures that arise on foreign currency transactions, by matching receipts and payments in the same currency, and actively managing the residual net position.

 In order to minimise the Company's exposure to foreign currency fluctuations, currency assets are matched with currency liabilities by borrowing or entering into foreign exchange contracts in the applicable currency if deemed appropriate.
-The loan facilities are multi-currency and allow drawings denominated in US dollars.
+The loan facilities are multi-currency and allow drawings denominated in US dollars, Sterling, Euro or such other currency as may be agreed between the lenders and the Company from time to time.